-Consider the following string D, which from left to right mentions three versions of the name David (English, Persian, Yiddish) and three versions of the name

-Peter (English, Croatian, Danish).
-Note that all names have five letters each, making this problem apparently simple.
+Consider the following string D, which from left to right mentions three versions of the name David (English, Persian, Yiddish) and three versions of the name Peter (English, Croatian, Danish).
+Note that all names have five letters each.

 David enjoined Peter who identified Davud son of Petar friend to Dovid and Peder, to do what...